bluecontract/blue-quickjs/docs/implementation-plan.md

 - The vitest spec at `libs/test-harness/src/lib/gas-equivalence.spec.ts` now covers the full gas fixture set (`zero-precharge`, `gc-checkpoint-budget`, `loop-oog`, `constant`, `addition`, `string-repeat`) against the wasm harness using the wasm32 artifact by default, asserting expected kind/message/gas remaining/used.
 Setting `QJS_WASM_VARIANT=wasm64` switches the test to the memory64 artifact and restores native-vs-wasm comparisons for debugging.
 - The wasm build defaults to wasm32 with `-sWASM_BIGINT=1`; `libs/quickjs-wasm-build/scripts/build-wasm.sh` accepts `WASM_VARIANTS=wasm32,wasm64` to also emit `quickjs-eval-wasm64.{js,wasm}`.
 Artifacts are resolved via `getQuickjsWasmArtifacts(variant)` so callers can pick the desired target.
-- **Compatibility note:** wasm32 gas numbers diverge from native because of the 32-bit allocator layout, but Node and browser harnesses now agree on the wasm32 outputs.
-Use the wasm64 variant (via `quickjs-eval-wasm64` and `QJS_WASM_VARIANT=wasm64`) when native parity is required for investigation; memory64 remains non-portable in mainstream browsers.
+- **Compatibility note:** wasm32 gas numbers diverge from native because of the 32-bit allocator layout, but Node and browser harnesses now agree on the wasm32 outputs. wasm32 is the chosen canonical variant; wasm64 is not planned/supported (memory64 remains non-portable in mainstream browsers), so native-parity debugging should proceed within wasm32 expectations.

 **Current state (P2.5 T-029 Subtask C):**

 - `apps/smoke-web` now hosts a browser gas smoke page that loads the wasm harness directly, runs the core gas golden fixtures, and reports pass/fail (logging mismatches to the console).
 - A Playwright smoke test (`apps/smoke-web/tests/gas-smoke.spec.ts`) with `apps/smoke-web/playwright.config.cts` starts the Vite dev server, runs the page, and asserts all fixtures pass using the wasm32 artifact; no browser flags are required for memory64.

+**Current state (P2.5 T-029 Subtask D):**

+- Added `docs/wasm-gas-harness.md` capturing the temporary limitations of the early wasm gas harness (no host ABI/manifest, JSON-stringify output, wasm32 vs native gas divergence, provisional emscripten flags/memory sizing) and explicitly marking what is stable for P2.5 (entrypoints/output format, artifact paths, pinned wasm32 gas fixtures) versus pre-P4 areas that may change during hardening.

 ---